tfobz/carbon-calculator/README.md

 - Updated Angular from version 12.2.5 to 14.2.6 (20.10.2022)
 - Merged unused branches into main
 - Added helping messages on empty pages
+- Dependabot will automatically keep this repository and its dependencies up to date with weekly pull requests

 ## Further help
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6. \